wp-plugins/contact-form-lite/readme.txt

 = How can I get support? =

-* We are not able to provide anything other than community based support for Contact Form Lite.
-Please consider upgrading to [Contact Form Lite Professional](http://ghozylab.com/plugins/) for support.
+* We are not able to provide anything other than community based support for Contact Form Plugin.
+Please consider upgrading to [Contact Form Plugin Professional](http://ghozylab.com/plugins/) for support.

 = How can I say thanks? =

 * Just recommend our plugin to your friends! or
-* If you really love Contact Form Lite any donation would be appreciated!
+* If you really love Contact Form Plugin any donation would be appreciated!
 It helps to continue the development and support of the plugin.
 But seriously, I just want to drink coffee for free, so help a developer out.
 You can use this link [Donate to Contact Form Lite][cp donate].

 [cp donate]: http://ghozylab.com/plugins/donate
-            "Donate to Contact Form Lite"
+            "Donate to Contact Form Plugin"

 == Screenshots ==